soundviz/soundviz.github.io/readme.md

 This repository contains files that are at an early and volatile stage.
 Not all licensing requirements may have been fully met let alone identified.
 It is the intension of the authors to play fair and all such requirements will either be met or the feature in question will turned off.

 ### Change Log

+2014-06-13 ~ Theo

+* R14 is up
+* Lights tab has many more adjustable settings
+* Wireframe helper set as default
+* Base size changed from 200x200 to 100x100 to follow more usual practice

 2014-06-11 ~ Theo